BentleyJOakes/BentleyJOakes.github.io/dte_course.markdown

-The ['Digital Twin Engineering'](https://www.polymtl.ca/programmes/cours/digital-twin-engineering-0) is offered during the Winter term at Polytechnique Montréal by Dr. Bentley Oakes (Department of Computer and Software Engineering).
+The ['Digital Twin Engineering'](https://www.polymtl.ca/programmes/cours/digital-twin-engineering) course is offered during the Winter term at Polytechnique Montréal by Dr. Bentley Oakes (Department of Computer and Software Engineering).
 The course is offered in English.

-This course is for _graduate students_ or _researchers_ across disciplines who are interested in understanding digital twins (DTs) at a deep level, and who want to obtain hands-on experience.
-Some background in Python, Docker, Git, and other software engineering tools/concepts is helpful for the practical lab sessions.
+This course is for _senior undergraduate_ or _graduate students_, or _researchers_ across disciplines who are interested in understanding digital twins (DTs) at a deep level, and who want to obtain hands-on experience.
+Some background in Python, Docker, Git, and other software engineering tools/concepts is helpful for the practical lab sessions, but assistance is provided.

 This course presents the _theoretical and practical principles_ for engineering DTs for cyber-physical systems.
 We focus on a practical system of an [incubator (a heater in a box)](https://github.com/INTO-CPS-Association/example_digital-twin_incubator).
-During the course, we examine the perspectives, theory, technology, and processes for creating a virtual representation of this system, and using the DT for valuable services such as optimization, visualization, and anomaly detection.
+During the course, we examine the perspectives, theory, technology, and processes for creating a virtual representation of this system, and developing valuable DT services such as visualization, optimization, and anomaly detection.

 Topics covered: Definitions, examples, benefits, and application areas of digital twins (DTs).
 DTs, digital shadows, and digital models.
 DT platforms and DT realization.
 DT components (services, enablers, models/data).
 Processes and metrics for DT Engineering.
 Modelling and simulation principles.
 Co-simulation.
 Communication and sensing.
 Visualization, monitoring, formal verification, and advanced DT services.
 DT reporting.

 Parts of this course are based on the textbook [The Engineering of Digital Twins](https://link.springer.com/book/10.1007/978-3-031-66719-0) by John Fitzgerald, Cláudio Gomes, and Peter Gorm Larsen.
 Some course slides and material have also been repurposed from the [corresponding course](https://kursuskatalog.au.dk/en/course/131157/Engineering-Digital-Twins) at Aarhus University, Denmark.